 From January 1, 2020 through the Merger date Holdings did not issue options to purchase Common Units to employees of the Company.
-During the three and nine months ended September 30, 2019 Holdings issued 59,236 options to purchase Common Units to employees of the Company.

 The Company assumed all of the outstanding and unexercised options to purchase units of Holdings upon consummation of the Merger.
-Pursuant to the terms of the Merger Agreement, options to purchase 330,818 shares of the Company's common stock at a weighted average exercise price was \$12.14 per share were substituted for the 202,392 options to purchase Common Units, with a weighted average exercise price of \$10.36 per Common Unit, that were outstanding immediately prior to the Merger.
+Pursuant to the terms of the Merger Agreement, options to purchase 330,818 shares of the Company's common stock at a weighted average exercise price of \$12.14 per share were substituted for the 202,392 options to purchase Common Units, with a weighted average exercise price of \$10.36 per Common Unit, that were outstanding immediately prior to the Merger.

-The Company treated the conversion as a modification pursuant to ASC 718, Compensation-Stock Compensation, and calculated the pre and postmodification value of the options.
+The Company treated the conversion as a modification pursuant to ASC 718, Compensation-Stock Compensation, and calculated the pre- and post-modification value of the options.
 The increase in fair value of the options was calculated to be \$1.2 million.
-As \$0.7 million related to vested options the expense was recognized immediately on the Merger date, and the remaining \$0.5 million will be recognized over the remaining vesting term with the original grant date fair value remaining of \$0.1 million.
+As \$0.7 million related to vested options the expense was recognized immediately on the Merger date, the remaining \$0.5 million is recognized over the remaining vesting term with the original grant date fair value remaining of \$0.1 million.